djplaner/garden/index.md

 # Sandy's Gardening & Landscape Design

 More than mowing.
 From general garden maintenance to brand new design and builds we specialise in creating stunning outdoor spaces while prioritising the planet.
-Our passion for ensuring your garden looks it's absolute best is only matched by yours.
+Our passion for ensuring your garden looks its absolute best is only matched by yours.

 Contact us today.